 Step 7: Ears

-Pull off a strip of brown wool.
-Double it over on itself and then felt it together shaping it into an ear.
+Pull off a ear sized strip of Russian Karakul wool.
+Felt it together shaping it into an ear as in picture 1.

 Don't bend it yet, for now we'll make a prick eared terrier.